rikusilvola/html5-youtube-everywhere/README.md

 ## Blacklisting ##

+You may add multiple domain wildcards and / or regexps, each separated by comma.
+Domain wildcards follow the format *.domain.tld and regular expressions can include anything inside two forward slashes (/).

 To blacklist domains you may add them to the setting yt-blacklist.
 You must search for it on about:config as it is hidden.

 ## To install